|Academic and Student Success Services|

 - Students who have been found guilty of illegal use of alcohol, drugs or found to have behaved inappropriately when intoxicated will be disciplined under the Student Code of Conduct.
 (Please refer to Section 2.4)

-- Anyone who would like assistance in dealing with problems related to substance use are reminded to contact the Advising Services who have access to resources to assist in these areas.
+- Anyone who would like assistance in dealing with problems related to substance use are reminded to contact Advising Services for access to resources to assist in these areas.

 - Smoking of tobacco, the use of electronic cigarettes (e-cigarettes) to vape any substance, and the smoking of cannabis (medical and recreational) in enclosed workplaces and enclosed public places, is not permitted.
 Vaping refers to inhaling or exhaling vapour from an electronic cigarette or holding an activated electronic cigarette, whether or not the vapour contains nicotine.